Article 6.2

 Rules governing Article 6.2 were finalized at COP29 in Baku in 2024, but they provide minimal guidance and don’t guarantee integrity.

-CLARA works consistently to advance international cooperation under Paris Agreement Article 6.8 on non-market approaches.
+CLARA works consistently to advance international cooperation on Non-market approaches under Paris Agreement Article 6.8.
+Read more about Article 6.8 here and on alternatives to carbon markets here.

 How Effective are Article 6 Carbon Market Rules?

-But no serious effort was made at the June 2025 climate talks to deal with the problems in Article 6.2.
-Read Carbon Market Watch’s Air of 0ptimism at Bonn climate conference obscures troubling carbon market flaws.
+Read Carbon Market Watch’s “Air of optimism at Bonn climate conference obscures troubling carbon market flaws”.
 CLARA’s companion media briefing from that June 2025 climate conference is here.